 Fcst Bud Target Pct = (DIVIDE([FcstSales],[BudSales],0))

-I used Forecast to Budget for the remaining year as the Budget Sales was the metric used to measure the remaining year forecast.
-This value is shown in the table above.
+I used Forecast to Budget for the remaining year as the Budget Sales were the metric used to measure the remaining year forecast.
+This Value is shown in the table above.
 The management’s goal is a 10% growth from the budget.

 The following DAX formula provides the score.

 FCST Sales Score = if(OR(ISBLANK([FcstSales]),ISBLANK([BudSales])),””,IF([Fcst Bud Target Pct] > 1.10, 1, IF([Fcst Bud Target Pct] < .9, 3, 2)))